wp-plugins/placester/readme.txt

 == Changelog ==

+= 1.3.0 =
+ * Fixed issue reading favorite properties via Placester Data API
+ * Fixed the destruction of the login / register forms by fancybox
+ * Added Basic listing detail template
+ * Added phone number to Contactually CRM integration
+ * Added lead capture forwarding addresses to new user account notification emails
+ * Updated plugin administration stylesheets for WP 4.0.1
+ * Cleaned up url generation, see WP Trac Issue #16953
+ * Search results now scroll to the top on pagination
+ * Fixed incompatibility with WordPress SEO introduced as of their version 1.7.3
+ * Added Virtual Tour Link field for listing videos
+ * Reorganized plugin initialization for better compatibility
+ * Improved listing image selection and display on neighborhood pages
+ * Improved the handling of un-mappable properties

 = 1.2.2 =
 * Fixed a few formatting bugs having to do with compliance info
 * Review and fix of listing sort menus in shortcode templates for responsive themes